-Over the years Booking has been able to keep growing thanks to its expansion, acquisition of other brands and its ability to create a sticky platform for its users.
-At the same time, most of the traffic that goes toward its sites come from performance-based advertising and a good chunk of it is paid traffic via Google.
+Over the years Booking has been able to keep growing thanks to its expansion, acquisition of other brands, and its ability to create a sticky platform for its users.
+At the same time, most of the traffic that goes toward its sites comes from performance-based advertising, and a good chunk of it is paid traffic via Google.

-As Google enters more and more into travel related services (see Google Flights), it becomes harder for Booking to keep a competitive business model able to continue gaining traction.
-Therefore, Google does represent a threat for Booking sustaiability in its .
+As Google enters more and more into travel-related services (see Google Flights), it becomes harder for Booking to keep a competitive business model able to continue gaining traction.
+Therefore, Google does represent a threat for Booking sustainability in its business model.

 Reference for the data: Booking Holding Annual Report 2017

 - What Is a Business Model?
 30 Successful Types of Business Models You Need to Know

 - What Is a Business Model Canvas?
 Business Model Canvas Explained

 - The Power of Google Business Model in a Nutshell

 - How Does Google Make Money?
 It’s Not Just Advertising!

 - Ok Google, Are You In Search Of A Business Model For Voice?